eclipse/kuksa.val/README.md

 # This repository is deprecated

+**NOTE: All content in this repository will reach End-of-Life 2024-12-31!**

 Components intended to be maintained has been moved to other repositories:

 | Component      | New Repository |